chrisburnell/chrisburnell.com/_posts/2015-03-12-theming-pinboard.md

 <aside><p>I actually wish that the way in which styles are saved and stored could be improved—after switching to <a href="http://git-scm.com">git</a>, I have a tendency to want to add versioning to all of my projects.
 If there was some sort of <a href="https://gist.github.com">GitHub Gist</a> hook or something—Let me know <a href="#comments">in the comments</a> if you know of anything like what I’m looking for!</p></aside>The injected CSS actually refreshes as well, à la [LiveReload](http://livereload.com), so you don’t need to refresh your browser when saving changes.
 The in-browser code editor isn’t terrible either; it’s running on [CodeMirror](http://codemirror.net).

-{% include heading.html id="brass-tacks" title="Good old Brass Tacks" %}
+{% include heading.html title='Good old Brass Tacks' id='brass-tacks' %}

 You can either write the stylesheets yourself or choose from [their vast selection](https://userstyles.org/categories).
 If you do install a theme from that repository, the styles manager in the *Pinboard* plugin will actually be able to update from the author at the click of a link.
 You can even build upon and modify stylesheets which you’ve installed, but I’m unsure what happens if you modify the stylesheet and install an update ([please comment if you do](#comments)).